Toggle: English / Spanish

 - Swelling of the eyelid, whites of eyes, and surrounding area

-This condition does not usually affect your vision or cause eye pain.
+This condition does not usually affect vision or cause eye pain.

-The health care provider will examine the eye.
+The health care provider will examine the eye and ask about symptoms.

 Antibiotics will be prescribed.
 They are usually taken by mouth.
-However, you may also receive a shot of antibiotics.
+Or they may also be given as shots (injection).

 Periorbital cellulitis almost always improves with treatment.
-In rare cases, the infection may spread into the eye socket, the tissues that surround the eye, and the eyeball itself.
-This is called orbital cellulitis.
+In rare cases, the infection spreads into the eye socket, the tissues that surround the eye, and the eyeball itself.
+This infection is called orbital cellulitis.

 Call your doctor right away if: